 Practice, Practice, Practice

-One of the best things to do is to conduct a mock interview with a friend a week before your interview day.
+One of the best things to do for interview prep is to conduct a mock interview with a friend a week before your interview day.
 See if the company’s Glassdoor page has any interview questions that you can prepare with.
 And be sure to add in the classics: What are your strengths?
 What are your weaknesses?
 Where do you see yourself in five years?
 Why do you want to work with us?

 Having a prepared answer will take the pressure off and boost your confidence.
 It’s also a good idea to practice these responses the day before while looking in the mirror.
 Body language can make a big difference in how the interviewer receives you, so be sure to smile and make eye contact!